Document

 iv.
 You have to maintain photocopies of all the bills or receipts if the value is more than Rs.
 25

 If you are carrying on any profession other than those discussed above, you would need to maintain such books of accounts so as to enable an assessing officer to calculate your taxable income as per Income tax laws.
-However, this mandate would arise only when income, if you are an individual, exceeds Rs.
+However, this mandate would arise only when your income exceeds Rs.
 2.5 lakhs or gross receipts are more than Rs.
-25 lakhs in any one of the immediately 3 preceding years.
+25 lakhs in any one of the immediately 3 preceding years, in case of an individual taxpayer.

 Computation of Taxable Income